Choo-Choo-Oreo/aNCFO_cco/documentation/description.md

 [h1]Warning before Downloading[/h1]
-- This mod is private and it lacks content, but it is "playable".
+- Despite being public this mod lacks content, but it is playable.
-- The story of the mod is relatively complete but implementation is slow.
+- The story of the mod is relatively complete but implementation is slow to preserve quality.
-- There could be updates that break saves and end up being more destabilize.
+- There could be updates that break saves games or ends up destabilize them.
 [img]https://i.imgur.com/Yd0iER6.gif[/img]
 [h1]Presentation[/h1]
 This is a fantasy mod for HoI4 based off my own stories and documents.
-I am a solo dev with some support from friends, one day I hope to have this mod to be HoI4 Anbennar like the real Anbennar for EU4.
+I am a solo dev with some support from friends, one day I hope to have this mod to be HoI4 Anbennar like the real Anbennar from EU4.
 Though I will not this doesnt follow common fantasy and JRR Tolkien fantasy tropes.
 Due to me being a solo dev I dont have many events with written descriptions but I hope the titles are clear enought to figure out what is happening!
 Please join the discord and tell me about your game as its important to help me develop the mod quicker.

 [h1]Features[/h1]
 + New custom map.